Dileep-royal/Data-Structures-and-Algorithms/DSAwithKunal/Notes/String.md

 We can use “+” operator to concatenate two strings.
 This is called String Concatenation.

 This additional feature of “+” operator is achieved by operator overloading.
+`But there is no concept of operator overloading except for strings for operator +`.

 ```Java
 // String Concatenation vs Character Concatenation